 - 1 lb red potatoes, cut into ½” cubes

 - 2 tbsp minced fresh parsley, scallions, or chives

 - Divide onion, garlic, smoked paprika, 1 tsp salt, ½ tsp black pepper, and olive oil between two Suvie pans.
-Insert pans into the top zones of your Suvie and broil for 10 minutes, stirring halfway through.
+Insert pans into your Suvie and broil for 10 minutes, stirring halfway through.

 - While the onions broil, set 1 cup of corn kernels aside.

 - Divide remaining corn and potatoes between both pans of onions.
 In a medium bowl, whisk together cornstarch and vegetable broth.
 Divide broth between both pans.
-Return pans to your Suvie.
-Fill reservoir, input settings, and cook now or schedule.
+Insert pans into your Suvie, input settings, and cook now or schedule.